|Value||Eligibility||Open date||Close date|

 This scholarship was established in 2015 by a gift in honour of Professor Norman Matheson, a graduate of the University and former academic in agricultural chemistry at the University from 1964 until his retirement.

 a.
-Established in 2015 by a gift in honour of Professor Norman Matheson, a graduate of the University and former academic in Agricultural Chemistry at the University of Sydney from 1964 until his retirement, this Scholarship supports commencing undergraduate students in agriculture and is awarded on the basis of equity.
+Established in 2015 by a gift in honour of Professor Norman Matheson, a graduate of the University and former academic in Agricultural Chemistry at the University of Sydney from 1964 until his retirement, this Scholarship supports commencing undergraduate students in agriculture.

 a.
 Applicants must be recent school leavers who are commencing one of the following programs in the Faculty of Science at the University of Sydney (subject to deferral as stated in Clause 4c):